St. Petersburg Criminal Defense Lawyer

 First, you might be considering taking the consequences and moving on.
 You might believe what you’re charged with isn’t so serious, and you’d need to contradict a police officer.
 Without help, that rarely goes well.
 Unfortunately, accepting the penalties can leave you struggling with hefty fines and other consequences.

 What about felonies?
 These charges can leave you in prison for a much longer time.
-Even the lowest type of felony, third-degree felonies, could land you in jail for up to five years, with fines up to $5,000.
+Even the lowest type of felony, third-degree felonies, could land you in prison for up to five years, with fines up to $5,000.
 That leaves you in debt in many cases, without the chance to pay back those fines.
 Unfortunately, that makes it even more difficult to recover after your sentence.

 Long-Term Consequences Will Affect You